parhamdoustdar/parhamdoustdar.github.io/coaching.md

 those books only gave me knowledge, not results.
-All they gave me were the "should"s – I could recite how many books Warren Buffett read in a day, what Elon Musk thought about failure, how I should behave to win friends and influence people, how habits work, and all that.
+All they gave me were the "should"s – I could recite how many books Warren Buffett read in a day, what Elon Musk thought about failure, how I should behave to win friends and influence people, all the atomic habits I should build and all that.

 But I didn't know how to react when my boss slammed the door in my face.

-I didn't know what to do when I failed interview after interview, and I felt like an imposter.
+I didn't know what to do when I failed interview after interview, and felt like an imposter.

 I didn't know what to do when I achieved my biggest dream, and it didn't feel as rewarding as I had imagined it would.
 Instead, I felt empty, aimless, and dangerously close to depression.

-It was only then, in 2018, when I got introduced to coaching for the very first time.
+In 2018, through one of my managers, I got introduced to coaching for the very first time.

 In a short time, I realized that just by having someone who was rooting for me, life could be a lot less painful, and I could make